Start Annotation

 Challenges in High-Volume Product Annotation

-Why Managed 2D Bounding Box Services Scale Better
+Why Managed Bounding Box Services Scale Better

 By leveraging trained annotators and repeatable workflows, managed services reduce annotation variance and allow engineering teams to focus on model development rather than operational overhead.
+This becomes especially valuable during seasonal spikes or rapid catalog expansion, when annotation demand can surge unpredictably.

 Quality Standards That Impact Detection Accuracy